earthc6/docs/docs/signing/sign.md

 ### Error Handling

-Incase of any error from sign, an object with  `{type:"error", message:"some info"}` is resolved.
+Incase of an error from sign, an object with  `{type:"error", message:"some info"}` is resolved.
 For example,

 ```js
   const response = await window.earth.sign({